AgentCoop/phpcrystal/readme.md

-## About LPB
+### About LPB
 LPB is a skeleton application based on Laravel PHP framework.

-## How to install
+### How to install
 ```bash
 composer create-project agentcoop/laravel-project-blueprint
 ```

-## Running the app
+### How to run
 ```bash
 docker-compose up --build
 ```
-Go to https://localhost:60001 and, if everthing is good, you'll see the Larvel splash page.
+Go to https://localhost:60001 and, if everthing is good, you'll see the Laravel splash page.
 The SSL certificate is a self-signed one, so don't be confused by a browser warning.

+# Documenation

+## Controller
+In a nutshell, in a controller you should do:
+ 1. Validate input data
+ 2. Pass input data to the Service layer
+ 3. Pass data from the Service layer to the Presentation layer
+ 4. Handle system or custom exceptions

+This is so-called 'thin controller'.
+All application logic, including presentation logic, should go to the Service layer.

+Following this rule of thumb will help to keep your code clean.

 ### Examples of controller methods
 ```php